Introduction to Kotlin¶

 While you can write Kotlin code on the web, it is recommended that you eventually properly setup your computer for Kotlin development, allowing you to write and run Kotlin code locally.

 For the sake of simplicity for now, we can embedded Kotlin code in this website or Kotlin Playground .
-You can run the code with the Run on the top right corner.
+You can run the code with the on the top right corner.

-This is a simple program that prints Hello World! to the console.
-Let's break it down.
+This is a simple program that prints Hello World!

-• fun is used to declare a function.
+is used to declare a function.- The

-• The main function is where your program starts from - it's the entry point to the program.
+function is where your program starts from - it's the entry point to the program. - The body of a function is written between curly braces

-• println is a function that prints a line to the console.
+is a function that prints a line to the console.

 Info

 Functions are discussed in more detail in a couple of sections.
-Until then, all examples use the main() function.
+Until then, all examples use the main()

 Tip